yogeshagrawal029/Intelligent-Invoice-Expense-Reconciliation-Agent/README.md

 Purchase Order  ↔  Invoice  ↔  Bank Statement
 ```

-It extracts invoice details from TXT, PDF, and image files, validates them against purchase orders and bank transactions, detects mismatches, duplicate payments, anomalies, and routes exceptions for human review.
-LangChain is used to generate AI-powered reconciliation explanations and professional vendor email drafts.
+It extracts invoice details from TXT, PDF, and image files, validates invoices against purchase orders and bank transactions, detects mismatches, duplicate payments, anomalies, and routes exceptions for human review.
+LangChain is used to generate business-friendly AI reconciliation explanations and professional vendor email drafts.

 ---

 ## Problem Statement

 Manual invoice reconciliation is time-consuming, error-prone, and difficult to scale.
-Finance teams often need to manually verify invoices against purchase orders and bank payments.
+Finance and operations teams often need to manually verify invoices against purchase orders and bank payments.

 Common issues include: